Open-CMSIS-Pack/devtools/tools/README.md

 - [**packgen**](./packgen/README.md) creates a software pack from a `CMake` based software repository.
 - [**packchk**](./packchk/README.md) validates a software pack description and the archive content.
+- [**gen-pack**](https://github.com/Open-CMSIS-Pack/gen-pack) is a library with helper function to assemble a gen_pack.sh script that creates a Open-CMSIS-Pack.

 ## Project management